 - Description: Everyone still using Webmail — primarily students, retirees, and departmental/role accounts — will be transitioned to UOmail gradually over the course of several years.

 - Who will notice this change?
 Webmail users will notice many differences when they transition to UOmail, including gaining the features described in the "Benefits" section above.
 As of October 2021, most students who claimed their Duck IDs before July 16, 2019, are still using Webmail.

 When was the Campus Email Project announced?

-What technology will you use to deliver services?
+What technology are you using to deliver services?

-We will be using Microsoft's cloud-hosted Exchange service, which we are calling "UOmail."
+We're using Microsoft's cloud-hosted Exchange service, which we're calling "UOmail."